Categorifications of Non-Integer Quivers: Type $I_2(2n)$: Preliminaries

 \begin{rem} Note that we could also define semirings $\hechebr{6}_+$ and $\hechebr{8}_+$ similarly, but we do not need this in our construction.
-Moreover, the ring $\hechebr{7}$ is somewhat unusual in that the product of any two elements with only positive coefficients in this ring will not necessarily produce an element which has only positive coefficients.
-It is thus preferable to avoid working with such notions for rings of type $\coxE$. \end{rem}
+Moreover, the ring $\hechebr{7}$ is somewhat unusual in that the product of any two elements with only positive coefficients in this ring will not necessarily produce an element which has only positive coefficients (see Table~\ref{tab:E7} for details).
+It is thus not possible to define a semiring $\hechebr{7}_+$, and hence it is preferable to avoid working with the notion of semirings of the form $\hechebr{i}_+$ in this paper.
+This may be related to the lack of a fusion ring of type $\coxE_7$, whereas $\hechebr{6}$ and $\hechebr{8}$ can be shown to be the $\coxE_6$ and $\coxE_8$ fusion rings respectively (see \cite{Kirillov} for details). \end{rem}

+We can equivalently write the rings $\hechebr{6}$, $\hechebr{7}$ and $\hechebr{8}$ as the following quotients of polynomial rings, which makes the connection with Chebyshev polynomials of the second kind clearer.
+We leave the reader to check these isomorphisms.